Table of contents

 Generative AI

 The current “AI” bubble affects most corporations, Microsoft and thus Github included.
-They ignore copyrights of authors, artists and scientists, they really don’t give a shit about the rights of anyone, they don’t give a shit about the environment which they destroy with their incredible hunger for energy.
+They ignore copyrights of authors, artists and scientists, they really don’t give a shit about the rights of anyone and they don’t give a shit about the environment which they destroy with their incredible hunger for energy.

 And although there might be some useful uses of LLMs, in most cases it’s just being used for bullshit, to further enshittificate already bad services, to siphon more data and to to spy on us.
 “AI” is a fascistic enterprise.

 Github rolls their own incarnation of this shit: CoPilot.
-It ingests the sourcecode of hundreds of thousands developers, ignores their license terms and produces scrap code, which even doesn’t work in most cases.
-Projects start to develop “AI Policies” to fight the flood of nonsense pull requests by “AI Coders” (i.e. bots).
+It ingests the sourcecode of hundreds of thousands developers, ignores their license terms and produces scrap code, which doesn’t even work in most cases.
+Many Projects already start to develop “AI Policies” to fight the flood of nonsense pull requests by “AI Coders” (i.e. bots).

 I don’t want CoPilot to ingest my code and spit out code snippets for those morons using it without any hint to the GPL or my authorship.
 This is not the way opensource is supposed to work!